hans-thomas/alicia/README.md

 It's a file uploader and manager with below features:

-- Upload pictures and videos and files
+- Upload any file type in single or batch mode
-- Store external links
+- Store external files
 - HLS support
-- Collect file's detail
+- Collect file's details automatically
-- Classification for files
+- Classification for uploaded files
-- Automatic optimization
+- Optimization for images and videos
+- Export images in different resolution

 for more information [see documentation](https://docs-alicia.vercel.app/).